 Removing the Vomit Stains and Disinfecting the Stained Area

 The cleaning solutions above aren't sufficient to eliminate the vomit's acidic smell.
 Note that the smell can make it very uncomfortable to sleep peacefully on your bed at night.
 The proven solution to try out includes the following;

 Using Baking Soda

-According to most scientific experts, baking soda is an excellent natural deodorizer that can eliminate any foul odors, including vomit smell.
+According to most scientific experts, baking soda is an excellent natural deodorizer that can eliminate any foul odors, making it ideal for this situation.

 Sprinkle Baking Soda on the Affected Mattress Area

 Sprinkle baking soda on the affected area as much as possible.
-Apart from removing the pungent vomit smell, baking soda will also help absorb any remaining liquid leaving your mattress clean and stainless.
+Apart from removing the pungent smell of vomit, baking soda will also help absorb any remaining liquid leaving your mattress clean and stainless.

 How Long the Baking Soda Should Sit on the Mattress